top of page

 • Early Recovery (0–3 months): Focus is on breaking old habits, attending meetings, and adjusting to structure.

-• Intermediate Recovery (3–6 months): Building routines, employment, and developing stronger coping skills.
+• Intermediate Recovery (3–6 months): Building routines, securing employment, and developing stronger coping skills.

 • Long-Term Recovery (6–12+ months): Preparing for full independence, strengthening relationships, and maintaining consistency.